-As of February 2021, Pennsylvania had 16 federally designated CAHs.5 The MA rural Critical Access Hospital program helps ensure that vital health care services are available to MA patients and other low-income persons in the state’s most rural areas.
+As of February 2021, Pennsylvania had 16 federally designated Critical Access Hospitals (CAH).5 The MA rural CAH program helps ensure that vital health care services are available to MA patients and other low-income persons in the state’s most rural areas.
 It establishes a disproportionate share hospital payment for qualifying general acute care hospitals that provide inpatient services to MA enrollees in rural counties with high concentrations of MA recipients.

-Pennsylvania’s seven burn centers care for highly complex and vulnerable patients.
-Despite receiving additional payments from the Department of Human Services to assist with extremely high-cost cases, these facilities continue to face financial challenges.
-During 2019, hospitals with burn centers posted, on average, lower operating margins than other hospitals statewide.7
+Pennsylvania’s seven burn centers care for highly complex and vulnerable patients.7 Despite receiving additional payments from the Department of Human Services to assist with extremely high-cost cases, these facilities continue to face financial challenges.
+During the five-year time period between 2016 and 2020, hospitals with burn centers posted, on average, lower operating margins than other hospitals statewide.8

-Pennsylvania’s 42 trauma centers8 offer 24-hour availability of specially trained health care provider teams (e.g., trauma surgeons, neurosurgeons, orthopedic surgeons, cardiac surgeons, radiologists, and nurses) with expertise in caring for severely injured patients.
+Pennsylvania’s 49 trauma centers9 offer 24-hour availability of specially trained health care provider teams (e.g., trauma surgeons, neurosurgeons, orthopedic surgeons, cardiac surgeons, radiologists, and nurses) with expertise in caring for severely injured patients.
 Their patients suffer from life-threatening injuries, often as a result of motor vehicle crashes, burns, or gunshot wounds.

 What Needs to Be Done: